-SECTION B - LICENSES, ENTRIES AND RACING NUMBER ALLOCATION
+SECTION B - LICENSES.
+ENTRIES AND RACING NUMBER ALLOCATION

-- All entrants in WMRRA events must hold a current competition license from a recognized motorcycle road racing organization.
-A WMRRA competition license may be obtained in advance or when entering an event by application through the registrar. - Washington state residents are encouraged to purchase a WMRRA season license. - 3 All entrants with a valid race license must purchase a WMRRA single event or season license, except for current license holders from OMRRA, AFM or WMRC.
+- 1. All entrants in WMRRA events must hold a current competition license from a recognized motorcycle road racing organization.
+A WMRRA competition license may be obtained in advance or when entering an event by application through the registrar. - 2 Washington state residents are encouraged to purchasea WMRRA season license. - 3 All entrants with a valid race license must purchase a WMRRA single event or season license, except for current license holders from OMRRA, AFM or WMRC.
 Any rider who wishes to reserve a WMRRA race number, must purchase a WMRRA season license.
 The validity of ANY race license will be determined at the discretion of the Race Director or Referee.
 License and event fees will be determined by the Executive Board prior to the first round of the season. - 4.
-Returning WMRRA racers that haven't held a WMRRA license for 3 years or more must petition the WMRRA Executive Board for Expert license reinstatement or go through the Novice program. - 5.
-Types of WMRRA competition licenses: - Novice: Issued to novice riders after completion of the WMRRA New Racer School (NRS), which consists of a classroom session AND an on-track segment through a WMRRA-approved track day organization.
-Novice license allows entry to Novice 600, Novice 1000, 250 Ninja Cup, 125GP, Ultra-Lightweight Super-sport, 650 SS Twins, LW Superbike, 450 Super Bike or Vintage classes only. - Expert: issued to experienced racers and novices who have successfully completed the requirements outlined in B-15. - Single-event race licenses are available to racers licensed with non-reciprocal clubs who do not currently have a WMRRA license.
+Returning WMRRA racers that haven't held a WMRRA license for 3 years or more must petition the WMRRA Executive Board for Expert license reinstatement or go through the Novice program. - 5 Types of WMRRA competition licenses: - Novice: Issued to novice riders after completion of required training both on and off the track.
+This training consists of a WMRRA provided New Racer School (NRS) classroom session AND an on-track segment through a WMRRA approved track day organization.
+Novice license allows entry to Novice 600, Novice 1000, 250 Ninja Cup, Ultra-Lightweight Supersport, Lightweight Supersport, Lightweight Superbike, 450 Super Bike or Vintage classes only. - b.
+Expert: issued to experienced racers and novices who have successfully completed the requirements outlined inB-15. - c Single-event race licenses are available to racers licensed with non -reciprocal clubs who do not currently have a WMRRA license.
 License shall be valid only for the event purchased.